massline.info

 Punjab Coordination Committee of Communist Revolutionaries

-When the AICCCR decided to create the original CPI(ML) in 1969 several state units of the ACICCCR refused to go along.
-One of these was the PCCCR which existed as an independent, centrist organization until it merged with the UCCRI(ML) in 1976.
+Led by Harbhajan Sohi.
+When the AICCCR decided to create the original CPI(ML) in 1969 several state units of the AICCCR refused to go along.
+One of these was the PCCCR which existed as an independent, centrist MLM organization until it merged with the UCCRI(ML) in June 1976.

 Revolutionary Communist Centre, India (Marxist-Leninist-Maoist)